tommyhuangthu/UniDesign/README.md

 ## Installation, Usage and Tutorial
-Please refer to the manual.docx for details.
+Please refer to the <a href=https://github.com/tommyhuangthu/UniDesign/blob/master/manual.docx>manual.docx</a> for details.

 ## Copyright
 Copyright (c) Xiaoqiang Huang.
 UniDesign is free to academic users.
 For suggestions, please contact xiaoqiah@umich.edu or xiaoqiah@outlook.com.